 - Substance use: Frequent alcohol and tobacco use is associated with dry mouth.
 Both long-term smoking and alcohol consumption are believed to interfere with the body’s normal processes of producing saliva, which keeps the mouth lubricated.

 Your provider will schedule regular follow-ups to monitor your symptoms and response to CPAP treatment.
-Still, it is important to contact your doctor if dry mouth persists or if you have other problems related to sleep apnea or CPAP therapy.
+Still, it is important to contact your doctor if dry mouth persists or if you have other issues related to sleep apnea or problems with your CPAP therapy.

 Persistent Dry Mouth